Swayamz-123/hack_iit/README.md

-# 🚨 EmergencyHub – Real-Time Emergency Incident Reporting & Response System
+# EM-GRID – Real-Time Emergency Incident Reporting & Response System

 > A **full-stack, production-ready** emergency incident reporting platform that connects citizens, administrators, and emergency responders in real-time.
 Built with a focus on speed, deduplication, and live coordination.